Monetary policy along the yield curve: why can central banks affect long-term real rates?

 Focus

 Long-term real interest rates are typically thought to be determined by real factors like productivity growth, demographics, income inequality and shifts in the demand and supply of safe assets.
-However, long-term real rates seem to be very sensitive to changes in central bank policy rates.
-Conventional New Keynesian economic models suggest this should not happen, as setting the policy rate away from the natural rate (r*) for a prolonged period would significantly affect current economic activity and, therefore, inflation.
+However, data show that long-term real interest rates are highly responsive to monetary policy decisions.
+Conventional New Keynesian economic models suggest this should not occur, as setting the policy rate away from the natural rate (r*) for a prolonged period would cause inflation to spiral out of control.
+In this framework, central banks are merely "followers" of long-term real trends in interest rates rather than active drivers.

 Contribution